 - Adhyatmikam: The third and perhaps the most profound disturbance is from within us, pertaining to our mind, body and spirit.
 This internal discord is often linked to our emotions such as anger, jealousy, greed, and hatred.
 These disturbances originate from our ego and attachments, causing a ripple in our inner peace.
 The third “shanti” in the mantra seeks divine intervention to replace these negative emotions with peace, detachment, love, and tranquility, thereby focusing on self-transformation.

-Hence, “Om Shanti Shanti Shanti” as chanted in yoga is a comprehensive call for peace from all these three types of disturbances.
-Each utterance of “shanti” targets a different source of conflict, thereby creating a holistic approach towards peace and serenity.
-Attaining this threefold peace enables individuals to focus on their spiritual growth without being deterred by external or internal disruptions.
-It facilitates a deeper connection with one’s soul, paving the path to enlightenment.
+Therefore, Om Shanti Shanti Shanti mantra chanted in yoga practice is a comprehensive call for peace from all three types of disturbances or undesirable events.
+Each “shanti” saying targets a different source of conflict, thereby creating a holistic approach towards peace and serenity.
+Achieving this threefold peace allows the practitioner to focus on his or her spiritual development without being hindered by external or internal disruptions.
+It facilitates a deeper connection with one’s soul, paving the way for enlightenment.

 How to Pronounce “Om Shanti”